-- Step 3: At the beginning of the lab period, there will be a quiz to test how well the procedure has been read and understood, worth 3 points each.
-These will only take about 10 minutes, and you can reference your prelab and lab notebook during the quiz. - Step 4: After the quiz, I will give an introduction at the beginning of the lab session that will typically include a discussion of the theory behind the experiment as well as a walkthrough of the harder aspects of the procedure.
-Missing this time will result in a loss of points and may prevent you from performing the experiment that day. - Step 5: After performing the experiment, take a picture of your data (in the pre-made table) and load it to the appropriate assignment before leaving the lab room for 4 points.
-You will not be graded on how accurate or precise your data are, but rather that all the trials are complete and the appropriate number of figures are recorded for each measurement. - Step 6: With the collected data, you will now need to perform calculations and follow-up questions and turn them in to CANVAS for 5 points.
+Step 3: At the beginning of the lab period, there will be a quiz to test how well the procedure has been read and understood, worth 3 points each.
+These will only take about 10 minutes, and you can reference your prelab and lab notebook during the quiz.

+Step 4: After the quiz, I will give an introduction at the beginning of the lab session that will typically include a discussion of the theory behind the experiment as well as a walkthrough of the harder aspects of the procedure.
+Missing this time will result in a loss of points and may prevent you from performing the experiment that day.

+Step 5: After performing the experiment, take a picture of your data (in the pre-made table) and load it to the appropriate assignment before leaving the lab room for 5 points.
+You will not be graded on how accurate or precise your data are, but rather that all the trials are complete and the appropriate number of figures are recorded for each measurement.

+Step 6: With the collected data, you will now need to perform calculations and follow-up questions and turn them in to CANVAS for 5 points.
 Typically, there will be part of a lab period, or even an entire lab period, dedicated to helping with the calculations.
 The required lab calculations and follow-up questions will be available as a pdf at the beginning of each experiment under the calculation assignment for that lab.
 Due dates are on the canvas assignments.
-IMPORTANT NOTE: Some labs may have questions and calculations throughout or at the end of the lab manual.
-While these questions may be similar, the real calculations for each lab are instead given on a pdf attached to the "calculations and questions" assignment for that lab.
+IMPORTANT NOTE: While the questions may be similar, the questions for the full labs are NOT the questions listed at the end of the lab manual.